Sheree1986/Tic-Tac-Toe/Documentation/README.md

 Have well-formatted, and well-commented code - Working on

 <strong>User Stories</strong> Completed

-As a user, I should be able to start a new tic tac toe game As a user, I should be able to click on a square to add X first and then O, and so on As a user, I should be shown a message after each turn for if I win, lose, tie or who's turn it is next As a user, I should not be able to click the same square twice As a user, I should be shown a message when I win, lose or tie As a user, I should not be able to continue playing once I win, lose, or tie As a user, I should be able to play the game again without refreshing the page
+1) As a user, I should be able to start a new tic tac toe game

+2) As a user, I should be able to click on a square to add X first and then O, and so on

+3) As a user, I should be shown a message after each turn for if I win, lose, tie or who's turn it is next

+4) As a user, I should not be able to click the same square twice

+5) As a user, I should be shown a message when I win, lose or tie

+6) As a user, I should not be able to continue playing once I win, lose, or tie

+7) As a user, I should be able to play the game again without refreshing the page

-Potential Extra Tic Tac Toe Features - Working On
+<strong>Potential Extra Tic Tac Toe Features</strong>
+Working On
 Keep track of multiple game rounds with a win, lose and tie counter Allow players to customize their tokens (X, O, name, picture, etc) Use localStorage to persist data locally to allow games to continue after page refresh or loss of internet connectivity